-41 THEMES IN LITERATURE
+41 THEMES IN LITERATURE 4 units, 4 lecture hours

 PREREQUISITES: English 1A or 1AH.
 English 41 explores themes, authors, or genres through close readings, contextual approaches, interpretations, and critical evaluations.
 The subject will vary with the instructor (for example, the instructor may choose a thematic organization such as "Rites of Passage in the American Consciousness" or the "The Detective as Hero"; focus on a particular author such as Emily Dickinson or Carlos Fuentes; or a genre such as popular literature or science fiction).
 (A, CSU, UC)